HME301 - Medicine 3A

 - Public Health Medicine ongoing assessments = 12.5% of mark

-Students are required to satisfactorily complete all rotations and must pass each theme to progress to HME401.
-Students are required to meet the attendance requirements of each of the six clinical rotations during HME301 and HME302 (or within the RCCS program) and to demonstrate competence in clinical assessments and assessment tasks associated with the ELPC and PHM themes during each rotation.
-Students who do not meet these requirements or whose performance is borderline will be reviewed by the Academic Progress Committee, who will arrange support and/or reassessment as appropriate.
+Students are required to satisfactorily complete all rotations and must pass each theme, rotation, and the end of Year 3 OSCE to progress to HME401.
+Students are required to meet the attendance requirements of each of the six clinical rotations during HME301 and HME302 (or within the RCCS program) and to demonstrate competence in clinical assessments and assessment tasks associated with the ELP and PHM themes during each rotation.
+Students who do not meet these requirements will be reviewed by the Academic Progress Committee, who will arrange support and/or further assessment as appropriate.

-To pass the OSCE a student must achieve an aggregate mark above borderline (50% or >) and pass a minimum of 7 out of the 12 OSCE stations.
-A student who has an aggregate mark within the borderline zone (45-49%) or a pass in 6 out of the 12 OSCE stations, may be considered for further assessment.
-A student who has an aggregate mark below the borderline or who has only achieved a pass in 5 or less of the 12 OSCE stations will be deemed an outright fail.
+To pass the OSCE a student must pass a minimum of 7 out of 12 stations and an overall pass for the determined 12 station OSCE score.
 A pass in an OSCE station is defined as a score equal to or greater than the cut score for that station.
+Students who do not achieve a pass score will be reviewed by the Academic Progress Committee.
+The Academic Progress Committee may consider further assessment.
 For further detail see the course progression rules.
-Students who do not achieve a pass score will be reviewed by the Academic Progress Committee.
-The Academic Progress Committee may arrange supplemental assessment or a directed study program in Year 4 as appropriate.

 Public Health Medicine